This is part 2 of a 2 part series. Listen to Part 1 first.

 Basically these senses collect data about people’s movements, actions, in an effort to make things more efficient, secure, reduce wastage, among other benefits, pitching to business owners or governments.

 Just to recap from part 1 of this series on Overdrive.
 There are two guys starting their own really small operation, they initially built a product tracking sensors in vehicles, but that wasn’t popular, so, one day they asked their clients what they needed, and because of that, they changed their product to something that customers actually needed and bought, until finally, when they had the right talent working with them, had enough happy clients and investors, the next step was the epic journey to raise money from seasoned investors.
-It would take them years, countless meetings, and the fear of failure always lurking around.
+It would take them four years, countless meetings, and the fear of failure always lurking around.
 Because if they didn’t lure investors’ interest, they wouldn’t have the money needed to continue to grow overseas.
-Find out how two outsiders, Aston Chia, and his cofounder Zen Chin, raised US 2.9Million, which is like, what, 4 million Singapore dollars.
+Find out how two outsiders, Aston Chia, and his cofounder Zen Chin, raised US 2.9Million, which is equivalent to around 4 million Singapore dollars.

 30,000 sensors as we speak sending data to Aston’s company, that’s a lot of sensors.
 Just imagine, for example, your tv remote as one sensor, now times that by 30,000 throughout the country, imagine the load of data that is collected, where once it’s received they’ll read and analyze the data and advise companies on increasing efficiency and reducing costs.